naomi-carey/Stripe-React-FE-Docs/README.md

 ---

 6. In the **Checkout.js** file add the below code.
 Below the user data is submitted through StripeCheckout.
 This will send all the credit card credentials to stripe and then will return a TOKEN ID.
-This TOKEN ID will be used to ping the node.js express server in the backend (once we set this up).
-The backend will then post the payment to Stripe.
+This TOKEN ID will be used to ping the node.js express server in the back end (once we set this up in the next section).
+The back end will then post the payment to Stripe.

 ```javascript
 import React from "react";